Levi Bellfield: Charges of abduction and attempted murder

+Additional alleged victims

-Murder of Patsy Morris
+Patsy Morris

-On 16 June 1980, Patsy Morris, a 14-year old schoolgirl from Feltham, London, was murdered by strangulation.
-She disappeared on the day of her death having been seen leaving her school during her lunch break.
-It was believed Morris left school because she had forgotten her rain coat that morning, choosing to return home to change into dry clothes.
+On 16 June 1980, Patricia "Patsy" Joyce Morris, a 14-year old schoolgirl from Feltham, London, was murdered by strangulation.
+She disappeared on the day of her death, having been seen leaving her school during her lunch break.
+It was believed Morris left school because she had forgotten her raincoat that morning, returning home to change into dry clothes.

 Two days later, on the evening of 18 June, Morris's body was found by a police dog handler on Hounslow Heath.
-She was discovered face down in a copse beside a path on the edge of the Heath, at a location a quarter of a mile from her home in Cygnet Avenue.
-She was found fully-clothed.
-She had been strangled with a ligature.
-There were no signs of sexual assault.
+She was discovered face down, fully clothed, in a copse beside a path on the edge of the Heath, a quarter of a mile from her home in Cygnet Avenue.
+She had been strangled with a ligature and there were no signs of sexual assault.

 In February 2008, police revealed they were investigating a possible confession to the murder made by Bellfield.
 He was said to have been obsessed with the murder when it occurred and remained 'fascinated' by the unsolved killing.
 Bellfield was alleged to have made the confession to a cellmate while on remand.
-It was then revealed that Bellfield had attended Feltham Comprehensive with Morris, and that he was her childhood boyfriend.
+It was then revealed that Bellfield had attended Feltham Comprehensive with Morris and that he was her childhood boyfriend.
 Morris's family told the press that they had not known they had known each other, and her sister stated: "We did not know him.
 It was a shock when we found out they knew each other.
 Friends told us about it.
 It is horrendous."

-Bellfield would have been 12-years-old at the time of Morris's murder, which occurred a year before he received his first conviction, for burglary, aged 13.
-He was known to have repeatedly played truant while at school and was known to often frequent Hounslow Heath when he should have been at school.
-He was known to have not attended school the day of the murder.
-Former partners of Bellfield recounted that he had a hatred of blonde women and targeted them for attacks, and it was noted that Morris was herself blonde.
+Bellfield would have been 12 at the time of Morris's murder, which occurred a year before he received his first conviction, for burglary, aged 13.
+As a pupil he was known to have repeatedly played truant and was known to often frequent Hounslow Heath when he should have been at school.
+He was also known to have not attended school the day of the murder.
+Former partners of Bellfield recounted that he had a hatred of blond women and targeted them for attacks, and it was noted that Morris was blonde.
 Some claimed that Morris's death could have been the start of Bellfield's violent obsession with blondes.

-After it was revealed that Bellfield was being investigated by police for the murder of Patsy Morris, her father George Morris stated that he was certain that the teenage boy who had given him a death threat in a call at the time was Bellfield, saying: "He's a local man, which is why it could be him.
-And it's terrifying to think that someone of twelve or thirteen could have done it".
+After it was revealed that Bellfield was being investigated by police for the murder of Morris, her father George stated that he was certain that the teenage boy who had given him a death threat in a call at the time was Bellfield, saying: "He's a local man, which is why it could be him.
+And it's terrifying to think that someone of 12 or 13 could have done it".